EricX003/ALISON/README.md

   * --train: The path to the training data.
   * --authors_total: Total number of authors in the dataset (default 10)
   * --dir: Path to the directory containing the trained model (Contains feature set, model, etc.)
-  * --trial_name: Name of the trial (human-readable) to generate the save directory (default is empty string)
+  * --trial_name: Name of the trial (human-readable) to generate the save directory (default is an empty string)
   * --test_size: Proportion of Data to use for network testing (default 0.15)
-  * --top_ngrams: t, The Number of top character and POS-ngrams to retain
+  * --top_ngrams: t, The Number of top character and POS-n-grams to retain
   * --V: V, the set of n-gram lengths to use (default '[1, 2, 3, 4]')

-Additional arguments to fine-tune the training of the n-gram based neural network model are provided, and can be accessed via:
+Additional arguments for fine-tuning the hyperparms of the training of the n-gram-based neural network model are provided and can be accessed via:
  ```
 python Train.py -h
 ```